Best electric cars 2023

 Are electric cars expensive?

 Electric cars do currently cost more than conventional petrol and diesel cars.
-However, the gap is narrowing all the time – and when making comparisons, it’s important to compare like-for-like.
-On this basis, an electric Vauxhall Corsa-e costs around £3,500 more than a comparable high-end, automatic petrol version.
-In time, as battery prices fall, cheaper electric cars that compare with more mainstream models will arrive.
-And as car manufacturers are keen to point out, electric cars cost less to run than petrol and diesel alternatives, which offsets some of the extra upfront expense.
+However, the gap is narrowing all the time.
+In time, as battery prices fall, cheaper electric cars that more evenly compare with established mainstream models will arrive.
+And as car manufacturers are keen to point out, electric cars tend to cost less to run than petrol and diesel alternatives, which offsets some of the extra upfront expense.

 How do I pick the best electric car for range?

 Many of our top 10 best electric cars are available with both two- and four-wheel drive.
-Choosing all-wheel drive gives you more grip, and often more performance… but it leads to extra losses in the drive system.
+Choosing the latter gives you more grip in slippery conditions, and often more performance… but it leads to extra losses in the drive system.
 This means that, to get the best electric car range, you need to match the largest battery available with rear-wheel drive.
 For example, a Mustang Mach-E RWD with a 91kWh battery has a range of 379 miles.
-Pick the AWD and, for the same battery choice, range drops to 335 miles: more than 12 percent less.
+Pick the four-wheel-drive AWD model and, for the same battery choice, range drops to 335 miles: more than 12 percent less.

 What is the best electric car brand?